beyondnaxos/datablify/README.md

 - titleHeadColor: The color custom of the table header title.

 Update 1.2 :
-- {new} Sort by category: Clicking on a category will sort the table by that category in ascending or descending order.
+- Sort by category: Clicking on a category will sort the table by that category in ascending or descending order.

+Update 1.3 :
+- {new} Pagination: The table will be paginated according to the row limit selected. default row limit is 10.

 ## Styling